Categories

 Viewing Training vs Testing error using the Log operator

 The 'Weighting' is loaded using the Retrieve operator.
 The Loop Parameters operator is applied on it.
 The parameters of the Loop Parameters operator are set such that this operator loops 25 times.
 Thus its subprocess is executed 25 times.
-In every iteration, the value of the C parameter of the SVM(LibSVM) operator is changed.
+In every iteration, the value of the C parameter of the Support Vector Machine (LibSVM) operator is changed.
 The value of the C parameter is 0.001 in the first iteration.
 The value is increased logarithmically until it reaches 100000 in the last iteration.

 Please note that since RapidMiner version 8.0, the Loop Parameters Operator has been updated to a) be parallel and b) log the parameter set and performance automatically.
 Please see the help of that operator for more information.